 The Liberty Pass: Costs 9€ and includes 4 monuments of your choice, the Réattu Museum and one other museum of your choice (good for one month).

-The Roman amphitheatre in Arles, France is a breathtaking sight to behold.
-It’s much more impressive in real life than in photos with its soaring sandstone arches.
+Visiting the Roman amphitheater is one of the essential things to do in Arles.
+A breathtaking sight to behold, the Roman amphitheatre is much more impressive in real life than in photos with its soaring sandstone arches.
 This magnificent structure was built almost 2,000 years ago and is one of the best-preserved examples of Roman engineering in the world.

 I can’t help but ponder the brilliance of the Roman builders as I marvel at the corridors, arches and staircases that lead up to the top tiers of seating.

-From the Arles Amphitheatre, the town is magnificent with its red-tiled roofs, shuttered stucco buildings and the Rhône River shimmering in the distance.
+From the Arles Amphitheatre, the views over Arles town are magnificent – red-tiled roofs, shuttered stucco buildings and the Rhône River shimmering in the distance.

-This largest Roman monument in France is still used today.
+This largest Roman monument in France, the amphitheatre in Arles, is still used today.
 Why not time your visit for a bullfighting performance, concert, or show?

 The Roman Amphitheatre in Arles Hours: